Casual sex: Hooking up

 A "hookup" (colloquial American English) is a casual sexual encounter involving physical pleasure without necessarily including emotional bonding or long-term commitment.
 It can range from kissing (for example, making out) to other sexual activities.
-The practice of hooking up became a widespread among young people in the 1980s and 1990s.
+The practice of hooking up became widespread among young people in the 1980s and 1990s.
 Researchers say that what differentiates hooking up from casual sex in previous generations of young people is the "virtual disappearance" of dating, which had been dominant from the postwar period onwards.
 In more modern times, rather than dating, casual sex is the primary path for young people into a relationship.
 With the use of apps becoming more common it has become easier to hook up or meet others for sexual activity.

 With students, studies have shown that the group most likely to engage in casual sex is white middle- or upper-class heterosexuals.
 Black and Latino students are less likely to hook up, as are evangelical Christian students and working-class students.
 Data on gay and lesbian students show mixed results, as some research shows that they engage in hookups at the same rate as heterosexual students, while others suggest that it occurs less frequently because college parties are not always gay-friendly, as most hookups occur at such gatherings.

 A study of hookup culture at the University of Iowa found that waiting to have sex does not contribute to a stronger future relationship.
 Instead, what mattered most was the goal individuals had going into a relationship.
 Individuals who started by hooking up tended to develop a full relationship later if that was their goal going in.
 Another survey revealed that the number of first dates that most college-aged students have been on is about half of the number of hookups that they have had.
 It has become a common dating practice for people to candidly talk about their casual sex encounters and personal views on the subject as early as the first date or meeting.
 Another study showed that condoms were used in only 69 out of every 100 penetrative sex hookups.